-This publication was made possible through the generous support of the William Penn Foundation and The Fund for New Jersey with writing and editing assistance by Sandy Batty and Julie Lange Groth.
+This publication was made possible through the generous support of The William Penn Foundation and writing and editing assistance by Sandy Batty and Julie Lange Groth.

 ANJEC is a statewide nonprofit organization that provides leadership, education, and support for environmental commissions and other local boards and public officials, and partners with other organizations for strong state and regional environmental policy.